In the macro-fruit era,

 everything was about access to macro-fruit

 Canopy trees in tropical rainforests are very efficient at capturing sunlight.
-Only around 5% of the light hitting the canopy layer makes it through to the understory or shrub layer.
-Thus the giant trees of a tropical forest capture about 95% of the total bio energy.
-The small undergrowth plants only have about 5% of the energy, and these had to grow, and fruit, and deal with grazing animals.
-And there was no benefit for them to produce large “expensive” fruits, so they probably produced much less nutrition for their 5% share.
-So here we imagine an ecosystem that was perhaps 98% or 99% about macro- fruit and their symbiots.
+Less than 10% of the light hitting the canopy layer makes it through to the understory or shrub layer.
+Thus the giant trees of a tropical forest capture over 90% of the total bio energy.
+The small undergrowth plants have less than 10% of the energy, and these had to grow, and fruit, and deal with grazing animals.
+And there was no benefit for them to produce large “expensive” fruits, so they probably produced much less nutrition for their 10% share.
+So here we imagine an ecosystem that was perhaps 97% to 99% about macro- fruit and their symbiots.

 Second tier scavenging macro-fruit eaters